the-liyanage/f1-strategy-optimizer/README.md

 This project builds an ML system that answers two questions:
 1. Should this driver pit this lap?
-(XGBoost classifier)
+(XGBoost classifier) (working on this currently)

 2. How will this tyre degrade over the next 10 laps (PyTorch LSTM)

 It then combines both answers into a strategy engine that recommends the optimal pit window and tyre compound - and serves those recommendations through a live web app.